About the Momentum Program

 Kinesis Peer Academic Advisors

-The energy which establishes a momentum is kinesis and thus the upperclassmen leaders and mentors of The Momentum Program are called Kinesis because they get the momentum started from the first moment on campus.
-The week prior to fall orientation, incoming Momentum students arrive to live on campus, attend academic and personal development workshops, and field trips all while being accompanied by the Kinesis.
-During the student's entire first year, they have close contact with Kinesis, meeting on a regular basis to provide added support in the transition from high school to college.
-Additionally, students in the program meet with their assigned Kinesis throughout the fall and spring semesters.
+The energy which establishes a momentum is kinesis and thus the upper-class student leaders and mentors of The Momentum Program are called Kinesis because they get the momentum started from the first moment on campus.
+Days prior to fall orientation, incoming Momentum students arrive to live on campus, attend academic and personal development workshops, while being accompanied by the Kinesis.
+During the student's entire first year and sophomore year, they have close contact with Kinesis, meeting on a regular basis to provide added support in the transition from high school to college ad from the first to the second year experience.
+Additionally, students in the Momentum program meet with their assigned Kinesis throughout the fall and spring semesters of their first two years.
 The Kinesis work with students resolving problems, finding solutions, and offering general support.